-- Estimated ranges of interest rates at 31 March 2014 of 0.34 to 3.32% for loans from the Public Works Loan Board (PWLB) and 0.44% for loans receivable, based on new lending rates for equivalent loans at that date. - No early repayment or impairment is recognised. - Where an instrument will mature in the next twelve months, carrying amount is assumed to approximate to fair value. - The fair value of trade or other receivables is taken to be the invoiced or billed amount.
+- Estimated ranges of interest rates at 31 March 2015 of 0.19 to 2.06% for loans from the Public Works Loan Board (PWLB) based on new lending rates for equivalent loans at that date. - No early repayment or impairment is recognised. - Where an instrument will mature in the next twelve months, carrying amount is assumed to approximate to fair value. - The fair value of trade or other receivables is taken to be the invoiced or billed amount.

-16 The fair values calculated are as follows:
+The fair values calculated are as follows: